newsnowlabs/runcvm/README.md

 > N.B.
 This option adds `CAP_SYS_ADMIN` capabilities to the container and then launches `virtiofsd` with `-o modcaps=+sys_admin`.

-## Upgrading

-To upgrade, follow this procedure:

-1. Stop all RunCVM containers.
-2. Run `/opt/runcvm/scripts/runcvm-install-runtime.sh`
-3. Start any RunCVM containers.

 ## Developing

 The following deep dive should help explain the inner workings of RunCVM, and which files to modify to implement fixes, improvements and extensions.